Cadastre: Map

+James C. Scott, in Seeing Like a State, argues that all maps, but particularly cadastral maps, are designed to make local situations legible to an outsider, and in doing so, enable states to collect data on their subjects.
+He sees the origins of this in Early Modern Europe, where taxation became more complex.
+Cadastral maps, he argues, are always a great simplification, but they in themselves help change reality.

 Documentation

 Cadastral documentation comprises the documentary materials submitted to cadastre or land administration offices for renewal of cadastral recordings.
 Cadastral documentation is kept in paper and/or electronic form.
 Jurisdiction statutes and further provisions specify the content and form of the documentation, as well as the person(s) authorized to prepare and sign the documentation, including concerned parties (owner, etc.), licensed surveyors and legal advisors.
 The office concerned reviews the submitted information; if the documentation does not comply with stated provisions, the office may set a deadline for the applicant to submit complete documentation.